cemelo/aurora-channel/README.md

 is to provide durable topics and deterministic message replaying with low latency and high throughput — favoring latency whenever they conflict.
 At a high level, it provides:

-- lock free writes and reads (in platforms that provide atomic primitives);
+- (mostly) lock free writes and reads (in platforms that provide atomic primitives);
 - unbounded sub-millisecond IPC;
 - journaled writes and deterministic replay support.